 For the full story, see:

 Anne Steele.
 “StubHub Acquisition Puts Co-Founder Back in Charge.”
 The Wall Street Journal (Monday, December 2, 2019): B4.

 (Note: ellipses added.)

 (Note: the online version of the story has the date November 29, 2019, and has the title “The Tale Behind StubHub’s Sale: How Eric Baker Bought Back the Ticket Seller.”)

-My book is:
+My book, mentioned above, is: